 When venturing out on a long car ride, you’ll want to make sure that your vehicle is in tip top shape before leaving.
 Be sure to check your vehicle’s fluids (oil, water, antifreeze), tires (check air pressure and tread) and also brake pads, or just take your car to a trusted mechanic and have them perform a tune up.

 Lastly, you’ll want to make a road trip packing list, including the following road trip essentials we have outlined.
+All of this will help you avoid road trip mistakes!

 What essentials do I need for a road trip?